MadanBabu1314114/Skin-Care-Detection-Using-DL/README.md

 ![image](https://github.com/MadanBabu1314114/Skin-Care-Detection-Using-DL/assets/123216438/033ce57e-96a5-4ac6-b72b-a53f8122f2a1)

 The skin care detection model is implemented using a CNN architecture.
-The CNN has been trained on a labeled dataset to identify skin care products.
+The CNN has been trained on a labeled dataset to identify skin type.

 ## Results